Green-Software-Foundation/if-docs/docs/major-concepts/aggregation.md

 ## Configuration

 `Aggregate` is a built-in feature of the IF.
 This means you do not need to initialize it along with the plugins you are using in your pipeline.
-All you need to do is to add a small piece of config to your manifest file.
+All you need to do is to add a small piece of config to your IMP file.

 The `aggregate` config looks as follows: